Why Diversification Is Important in Investing

-A common rule among investors is to never let stocks take up more than 75% or less than 25% of your portfolio—with bonds making up the other portion.
+A common rule among investors is to never let stocks take up more than 75% or less than 25% of your portfolio—with bonds or savings accounts making up the other portion.

 This allows you to sell bonds and buy stocks when the market is cheap, and sell stocks to buy bonds when the market is expensive.

 How to Tell If You're Diversified